-This is completed by the student and the Practice Assessor who will review progress and refine the learning plan where necessary.
+Mid-point Interview - Practice Assessor is completed by the Practice Assessor with the student.
+The PA will review progress and refine the learning plan where necessary.

-The Practice Assessor must confirm that they have reviewed the Midpoint Professional Values assessment with the student as part of the interview.
+The Practice Assessor must confirm that they have reviewed the Midpoint Professional Values assessment and the mid-point reflection with the student.